SBA Express Loans: What Are The Most Notable Pros and Cons?

-Due to this, the SBA offers a variety of loan programs, including Express Loans.
+Due to this, the SBA offers a variety of business loan programs, including Express Loans.
 These programs are designed specifically for businesses that are struggling to secure traditional business loans.

-SBA Express Loans are a great resource for business owners, however, they come with some drawbacks.
+SBA Express Loans are a great resource for small business owners, however, they come with some drawbacks.
 In this post, we’ll outline how this program works, and will review the pros and cons of receiving an SBA Express Loan.

-What is an SBA Express Loan?
+What is an SBA Express Loan Program?

 It’s important to note that Express Loans aren’t offered directly by the SBA.
 Instead, you’ll work with an approved lender and the SBA will guarantee a portion of the loan amount.